thewoolleyman/boxbuilder/README.markdown

 boxbuilder\_bootstrap environment variables
 -------------------------------------------

+'boxbuilder\_repo', 'boxbuilder\_branch', and 'boxbuilder\_dir' specify
-The Git repository, branch, and directory to use when cloning and run the boxbuilder project.
+the Git repository, branch, and directory to use when cloning and running the boxbuilder project.
 If the ~/.boxbuilder/ directory already exists, nothing will be downloaded or overwritten.

     boxbuilder_repo=git://github.com/thewoolleyman/boxbuilder.git